 There has always been a sugar debate, which seems to continually be ongoing.
-Recently the World Health Organization has recommended taxing sugary drinks, linking them to obesity and diabetes and many now people believe that all sugars (including natural sugar found in fruit juice) are a key reason for the obesity and diabetes epidemics.
+The World Health Organization has recommended taxing sugary drinks, and linked them to obesity and diabetes.
+As a result, many now believe that all sugars (including natural sugar found in fruit juice) are a key reason for the obesity and diabetes epidemics.

 In response to the growing concern about the likely scenario that soda drinks are adding to rising obesity levels and diabetes in Europe, France has recently banned unlimited soda drink refills and here in the UK a soft drinks tax will be introduced next year.
 In the States, however, a plan to ban ‘super-sized’ sugary drinks in New York, was blocked by a court in 2013.

 All added sugars, whether as an ingredient or added by consumers at the table are accepted to be a serious health risk.
 Sweetened drinks such as soda, energy drinks, and sports drinks account for nearly half of the total added sugars consumed.
 Unfortunately, these drinks contain no nutritional value.

 On the other hand, 100% fruit juices include bio-active compounds and nutrients that sodas do not contain.
 For example, citrus juices such as orange and grapefruit juices provide vitamin C, potassium and fibre, when they include pulp.
 In addition, fortified juices become sources of nutrients missing from many diets, such as calcium.

 Evidence behind the correlation between fruit juice intake and instances of obesity and diabetes is mixed.
 Diets with more whole fruits and less fruit juice may reduce risk of Type 2 diabetes, yet a 2014 meta-analysis showed that fruit juice may have no overall effect on fasting glucose and insulin concentrations.